benGitts/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete Delete the file betty
 9-firstdirdeletion Delete the directory my_first_directory that is in the /tmp directory.
 10-back Write a script that changes the working directory to the previous one.
+11-lists lists directories and files in the parent, current and boot directory